FIRST for Pre-health Advisors

 Benefits of Federal Education Loans

-* Postponement of payments during residency and fellowship using grace, deferment, or forbearance are available.
+- Postponement of payments during residency and fellowship are possible through grace, deferment, or forbearance options.

-* A student who is not in default and has not exceeded cumulative loan limits can borrow (if eligible) a Federal Perkins Loan and/or a Direct Stafford Loan, regardless of credit history.
-(A Direct PLUS Loan will require a credit check.
-If the loan is denied, an endorser with good credit may be added to the loan application to qualify).
+- A student who is not in default and has not exceeded cumulative loan limits can borrow (if eligible) a Federal Perkins Loan and/or a Direct Stafford Loan, regardless of credit history.
+(Note: A Direct PLUS Loan will require a credit check).

 Before Borrowing a Private Student Loan, Consider the Following

-* Variable rates may be low, but they can rise or fall as the rate indexes on which they are based change.
+- Variable rates for private loans may start out low, but they can rise or fall as the rate indexes change.

-* Loan rates are based on the borrower's credit worthiness, although a co-borrower may help secure a better rate.
-(Co-borrower's credit needs and the length of the co-borrower's obligation should be considered carefully before committing to the loan).
+- Loan rates are based on the borrower’s credit worthiness.
+A co-borrower may be needed to help secure a better interest rate.
+(Co-borrower’s credit needs and the length of the co-borrower’s obligation should be considered carefully before committing to the loan).
 Interest rate indexes can be compared at www.bankrate.com .

-* Repayment may or may not be required while in school, residency, or fellowship.
+- Repayment may or may not be required while in school, residency, or fellowship.
+Review the terms of the promissory note.

-* Death and/or disability loan discharge may or may not be available.
+- Death and/or disability loan discharge may or may not be available.
+Check with the lender of the loan.

 A private loan may make sense if...